danzen/zimjs/docs.md

 See: https://zimjs.com/style.html for an example
 And: https://zimjs.com/test/styles.html for Control Styles

+NOTE: As of ZIM 018, GLOBALSTYLE has been added.
+GLOBALSTYLE can be used like STYLE and any styles in GLOBALSTYLE will be added to STYLE.
+GLOBALSTYLE is only active after it is set and it can be cleared with GLOBALSTYLE = {} or null.
+GLOBALSTYLE properties that are the same as STYLE properties will be overwritten by STYLE properties including all of type and group styles, ie. if both have Button styles only the STYLE Button styles will be applied.
+GLOBALSTYLE makes it easier to keep common styles across multiple specific STYLE changes.

-NOTE: As of ZIM Cat, a Style class has been added with the static methods to manage styles STYLE is an object so all of these are just a couple lines to make it easier to update the object.
+NOTE: As of ZIM Cat, a Style class has been added with the static methods to manage styles.
+STYLE is an object so all of these are just a couple lines to make it easier to update the object.
 These include methods such as clear(), add(), remember(), addType(), addGroup(), etc.
 See the Style entry down below for a complete listing and description.